ShaunCurtis/CEC.Blazor/AsyncProgramming.md

 }
 ```

-In both instances - *task.Wait()* and *task.Result* are blocking actions.
-They stop execution on the thread they are running on and wait for *task* to complete.
-However, *task* can't complete because the thread is blocked.
+*Task.Wait()* and *task.Result* are blocking actions.
+They stop execution on the thread and wait for *task* to complete. *Task* can't complete because the thread is blocked.

 ### Recommendations

 1. **Async and Await All The Way**.
 Don't mix synchronous and asynchronous methods.
 Start at the bottom - the data or process interface - and code async all the way up though the data and business/logic layers to the UI.
-Blazor components implement both async and sync events, so there's no reason of any sync methods if your base library provides async interfaces.
+Blazor components implement both async and sync events, so there's no reason for sync if your base library provides async interfaces.
 2. Only assign processor intensive tasks to the threadpool.
 Don't do it because you can.
-3. Don't use *Task.Run()* in your libraries.
-Make the where to run a task decision in your application front end, and keep your libraries context agnostic.
+3. Don't use *Task.Run()* in your libraries. in your libraries.
+Keep that decision as far up in the application code as poddible.
+Make your libraries context agnostic.
 4. Never block in your libraries.
 Seems obvious but... if you absolutely must block do it in the front end.
 5. Always use *Async* and *Await*, don't get fancy.
 6. If your library provides both async and sync calls, code them separately.
 "Code it once" best practice doesn't apply here.
 NEVER call one from the other if you don't want to shoot yourself in the foot at some point!